 Visa holders should not assume that the extension will match the original length of stay allowed by the visa.
 This means that, if the original visa was issued for 90 days, there is no guarantee that the extension will allow 90 further days in South Africa.

-Online South African Visa Extension
+Online South African visa extension

-The South African government is currently testing a new electronic visa system (South Africa eVisa) to make it easier for international travelers to obtain a visa for the country.
+The South African government is currently testing a new electronic visa system (South Africa eVisa) to make it easier for international travellers to obtain a visa for the country.
 The new application process will be entirely online and take only minutes to complete.

 The eVisa is also expected to streamline document checks at the South African border, noticeably reducing lines and waiting times upon arrival.